-- 9.7 In line with the Equality Act (2010) and the West Kent Equality Partnership aims and commitments, the Council wants to ensure that all communities have the ability to respond to consultations and have their voices heard.
+- 9.7.
+In line with the Equality Act (2010) and the West Kent Equality Partnership aims and commitments, the Council wants to ensure that all communities have the ability to respond to consultations and have their voices heard.
 The Council aims to pay particular regard to the needs of different ethnicity and disability groups.
-Documents are produced in different formats (e.g. large print, other languages) where a need is identified and access arrangements are considered when organising involvement events. - 9.8 Whilst the Council aims to increase participation from all sectors of the community, it is recognised that some groups are harder to engage with than others.
-These hard to reach groups include rural communities, commuters, minority ethnic groups, Gypsies and Travellers, children and those with lower literacy. - 9.9 To help improve representation and participation the Council will strengthen relationships with other council departments, education establishments and community development organisations to learn from their experience, gain a better understanding of the needs of particular groups and ensure that the needs of all sectors of the community are met.
+Documents are produced in different formats (e.g. large print and can be explained in other languages) where a need is identified and access arrangements are considered when organising involvement events. - 9.8.
+Whilst the Council aims to increase participation from all sectors of the community, it is recognised that some groups are harder to engage with than others.
+These hard

+- to reach groups include rural communities, commuters, Gypsies and Travellers, Young People and those with lower literacy or language barriers. - 9.9.
+To help improve representation and participation the Council will strengthen relationships with other Council departments, education establishments and community development organisations to learn from their experience, gain a better understanding of the needs of particular groups and ensure that the needs of all sectors of the community are met.